cvelazquezr/personal-webpage/content/authors/cvelazquezr/_index.md

 # Education to show in About widget
 education:
   courses:
   - course: Ph.D.
-Candidate in Computer Sciences
+Candidate in Computer Science
     institution: Vrije Universiteit Brussel (VUB)
     year: 2018-present
   - course: M.Sc. in Applied Mathematics and Informatics for Administration